Skip to menu Skip to content Skip to footer

 Ever wanted to know what it’s like to study occupational therapy?
-Amos Teo, a current UQ Bachelor of Occupational Therapy (Honours) student, discusses the discipline and his experiences studying the program.
+Amos Teo, a UQ Bachelor of Occupational Therapy (Honours) graduate, discusses the discipline and his experiences studying the program.

 What do you study in occupational therapy?